cfw-guide/dsi.cfw.guide/docs/choosing-a-menu.md

 - Restricted to only launching DS or DSi games.
 To launch games from prior consoles, you'll need to install emulators.
 - Music and/or sound effects cannot be used.
-- Does not auto-set a donor ROM in order for DSi-Enhanced games to be played in DSi mode without Unlaunch, and would have to be set manually
+- Does not auto-set a donor ROM in order for DSi-Enhanced games to be played in DSi mode without Unlaunch, and would have to be set manually.

 ## After installation